-Pursuant to section 30.06, penal code (trespass by holder of license to carry a concealed handgun), a person licensed under subchapter h, chapter 411, government code (concealed handgun law), may not enter this property (Rice University) with a concealed handgun.
-Rice University has a policy

-Rice University Policy No. 835 - General Policy
+Pursuant to Section 30.06, penal code (trespass by holder of license to carry a concealed handgun), a person licensed under subchapter h, chapter 411, government code (concealed handgun law), may not enter this property (Rice University) with a concealed handgun.
+Rice University has a policy banning various other weapons from campus.
+If you have any questions about the Campus Handgun Policy or the Weapons Prohibition Policy, please contact the Rice University Police Department or visit the Weapons Prohibition Policy website.